yasd251/yasd251.github.io/_mymind/Learning In Public.md

 *"Teaching what you know to others is a great way to solidify what you have learned and can often reveal holes in your knowledge that you wouldn’t have identified otherwise."*

-Learning in public takes a form of courage to really do, it takes the willingness to have the stamina to consistently learn and show your, to be humble and open to feedback, and above all, a willingness to look really, really stupid.
+Learning in public takes the willingness to have the stamina to consistently learn and show your work, to be open to feedback, and above all, a willingness to look really, really stupid.

 I encourage you to try Learning in Public, and may the benefits of learning in public come to you.